mdrakiburrahman/openshift-vsphere-install/README.md

 - [X] `Job` Arc onboarder
   - [X] OpenShift offboarding is not idempotent, route deletion causes Pod to fail
   - [X] Remove hacky workaround for onboarder `Job` that's present for Argo health check
-- [ ] See if it's worth factoring in the OpenShift deploy from devcontainer into Azure DevOps
+- [ ] Wrap OpenShift deploy up until ArgoCD onboarding into a script

 ### Networking
 - [X] Deal with DHCP with extreme dilligence!
 Ensure the ingress routes for OpenShift cannot be assigned to VMs (Windows or RHOS).
 This means I should carve out a chunk for multiple OpenShift clusters